frnhr/HomingArrow/README.md

 Module should expose variables in its public struct.
 All external input should be handled via those variables.

-This goes towards reducing call stack, keeping more SRAM available for variables and normal usage.
+This helps to control call stack depth.
+In doing so we are keeping more SRAM available for variables and normal usage.
 For more detail, see [this tutorial on adafruit.com] [2].

-#### Classes?
+#### Who no Classes?

 Usage of structs and naming convention is a compromise between simplicity and using C++ features "the right way".
 Technically, a better choice would have been to use classes.